marcvincenti/customapi/README.md

 # Serverless & microservices
-This project aim to provide a quick and easy way to build services like Firebase, but driven with data (not rules) and serverless (powered by AWS lambda).
-The next step will be to share microservices between platforms.
+This project aim to provide a quick and easy way to build services like Firebase, but value oriented (inspired by [this talk](https://www.youtube.com/watch?v=-6BsiVyC1kM)) and serverless (powered by AWS).
+The next step will be sharing public data between different platforms.

 You can run it with :
 ```